uedwinc/cloudwatch-observability-ec2/README.md

 - [ ] [Use CloudWatch metrics explorer](journals/cloudwatch-metrics-explorer.md) to build a dynamic dashboard for an Auto Scaling web server group

 - [ ] [Use metric math expressions](journals/metric-math-expressions.md) to query many CloudWatch metrics and use mathematical expressions to derive meaningful insights from them and create new metrics

+- [ ] [Use CloudWatch anomaly detection](journals/cloudwatch-anomaly-detection.md) to automate, accelerate, and improve the detection of abnormal system and application behavior